AdobeDocs/marketo.de-DE/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/enable-disable-custom-object-sync.md

    ![](assets/image2015-8-26-9-3a39-3a28.png)

-1. Verwenden Sie dann Filterbegrenzungen, um den Fokus einzugrenzen.
+1. Verwenden Sie dann Filterbegrenzungen, um den Fokus einzuschränken.

    ![](assets/image2015-8-24-14-3a18-3a53.png)